 Fixed-rate student loans offer a consistent interest rate throughout the repayment period.
 This means that borrowers can expect their monthly payments to remain the same from start to finish.
 On the other hand, variable-rate student loans have interest rates that fluctuate over time based on market conditions.

 However, suppose you’re comfortable with potential changes in your monthly payments and believe that interest rates may decrease over time.
 In that case, a variable-rate loan might be more suitable for you.
-It’s important to note that while variable rates can go down, they can also increase, so some level of risk is involved.
+It’s important to note that while variable rates can go down, they can also increase, so some risk is involved.

 When choosing between fixed and variable-rate student loans, it’s crucial to consider your personal risk tolerance and long-term financial goals.
 If you plan on paying off your loan quickly or expect interest rates to rise, a fixed-rate loan may be the better choice.
 On the other hand, if you’re confident in your ability to handle fluctuations in payments and anticipate lower interest rates ahead, a variable-rate loan could work well for you.